turketwh/syllabi/semester/fall_2025/CSC231/calendar.md

 | Friday, November 21 | Test 3 |
 | Saturday, December 13, 2:00pm | Optional Reassessment Period |

 Unless otherwise indicated, the tests will be during the course meeting on a given day.
-The last test is being given during the final exam block assigned for the course.
-The times for all final exams can be found in this [document](https://prod.wp.cdn.aws.wfu.edu/sites/120/2025/06/25-26-Final-Exam-Schedule.pdf) published by the Registrar's Office.
+The final exam block assigned for the course will be used for an optional reassessment period.
+If useful for your other courses, the final exam blocks for all courses can be found in this [document](https://prod.wp.cdn.aws.wfu.edu/sites/120/2025/06/25-26-Final-Exam-Schedule.pdf) published by the Registrar's Office.

 ## Administrative Course Dates